Mummanajagadeesh/Mummanajagadeesh/README.md

 > **" I tried to ImProVe, but NeVer really did — so I MOVe-d on ¯\\\_(ツ)_/¯ "**

+A modular hardware-accelerated toolkit built entirely in Verilog using only open-source tools, featuring image processing algorithms, fixed-point arithmetic modules, and a fully implemented neural network for character recognition.
+Built for efficient, low-latency computation in embedded vision systems, with simulation automation and a real-time GUI interface

 <!-- **I tried to ImProVe, but NeVer really did — so I MOVe-d on ¯\\\_(ツ)_/¯** -->